openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

    - MicroShift was unhealthy
    - Something else was unhealthy
 1. System is rebooted, system is consistently unhealthy
-1. Rollback to 0th deployment (4.13)
+1. Rollback to 0th commit (4.13)
 1. `microshift run`
    - (Maybe) fails due to data inconsistency
 1. MicroShift is healthy or unhealthy
    - Admin restores `backups/4.13/`
    - Even if healthy, admin should address the migration problem before attempting it again
-1. 2nd deployment (with MicroShift 4.14) is staged
+1. 2nd commit (with MicroShift 4.14) is staged
 1. 0th shuts down, 2nd boots
 1. `microshift pre-run`
    - Backup to `backups/4.13/`